• Data Access

 Concentrate is stored on site then hauled by truck to the port site facility on the Chukchi Sea.
 The concentrates are stored at the port and then shipped to the contracted smelting facilities during the shipping season between early July and early October.

-Construction progressed on the US$135 million mill upgrade project, called VIP2, with planned startup on schedule for the first quarter of 2020.
-The project started construction in late 2017, and is expected to increase average mill throughput by about 15% over the remaining mine life, helping to offset lower grades and harder ore.
+Construction on the mill upgrade project, called VIP2, was completed in 2020.
+The project, which started construction in late 2017, is expected to increase average mill throughput by about 15% over the remaining mine life, helping to offset lower grades and harder ore.

 The VIP2 project envisages that the main modifications to the grinding circuit will be to allow the SAG1 and SAG2 mills to draw the same amount of power as the SAG3 mill, and the addition of one M15000 IsaMill as a quaternary mill.
 The flotation circuit will be augmented with six OK-16 lead scavenger cells and one Jameson cell as a zinc 1st rougher concentrate cleaner.